actix/actix-website/content/docs/extractors.md

 {{< include-example example="extractors" file="json_one.rs" section="json-one" >}}

 Some extractors provide a way to configure the extraction process.
-Json extractor [*JsonConfig*][jsonconfig] type for configuration.
 To configure an extractor, pass its configuration object to the resource's `.data()` method.
-In case of a *Json* extractor it returns a *JsonConfig*.
-You can configure the maximum size of the json payload as well as a custom error handler function.
+In the case of *Json* extractor it returns a [*JsonConfig*][jsonconfig].
+You can configure the maximum size of the JSON payload as well as a custom error handler function.

 The following example limits the size of the payload to 4kb and uses a custom error handler.